Search

 Santa Maria Tri-Tip

 According to R.H.
 Tesene’s definitive book titled "Santa Maria Style Barbecue", “In the 1950s, a local butcher named Bob Schutz perfected the tri-tip, which is a two to three pound triangular shaped cut off the top sirloin.”
 And thus a new tradition was born, with tri-tip joining top block sirloin as a signature cut of Santa Maria BBQ.
 Prior to tri-tip being popularized in the Santa Maria Valley, the cut was mainly disregarded by butchers as something to be used for ground beef or stew meat.
 In fact, even today, many butchers outside of the Central Coast still don’t know what “tri-tip” is.
-Pair with California Merlot or California Pinot Noir.
+Pair with California Cabernet Sauvignon or California Zinfandel.

 Santa Maria Tri-Tip